benallfree/laravel-stapler-images/readme.md

     php artisan vendor:publish

 Take a look at the config files in `config/laravel-stapler`.
 If you're not familiar with the config files, see the [basic Stapler config docs](https://github.com/CodeSleeve/stapler/blob/master/docs/configuration.md).
-We add `images.php` where you can control settings for this package.
+I add `images.php` where you can control settings for this package.
 In particular, if you want to adjust the name of the table and the sizes of images created, you can do it here.

-We like this setting for `config/laravel-stapler/filesystem.php`
+I like this setting for `config/laravel-stapler/filesystem.php`

     'url' => '/i/:id_partition/:style/:filename',